-The term 'Capital Loss' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Capital Loss' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Capital Loss refers to a type of loss that companies or individuals experience as one of their capital assets decreases by value.
 This includes a real estate or investment asset.
 The loss only becomes realized when the asset itself sells for less than the price for which it was originally purchased.
 Another way of looking at these capital losses is that they represent the difference from the asset’s purchase price and the asset’s selling price.
 In other words, for it to be a loss the selling price must be less than the original price.
 As an example, when investors purchase a home for $300,000 and then sell the same home six years later for only $260,000, they have taken a capital loss amounting to $40,000.